Graduate Music Information, Policies and Procedures

 marimba and timpani may be asked.

-from at least three of the following areas: J. S. Bach: Prelude and
+selections from at least three of the following areas: J. S. Bach:

-Fugue or larger work; Classical sonata by Haydn, Mozart or
+Prelude and Fugue or larger work; Classical sonata by Haydn, Mozart

-Beethoven; Significant work from the Romantic Period; Standard 20th
+or Beethoven; Significant work from the Romantic Period; Standard

-century work.
-You will also be asked to sight-read as part of this
+20th century work.
+You will also be asked to sight-read as part of

 All other degrees: Applicants should plan to play from memory